 Please ensure you check your emails and return here for more information.

-Students should therefore monitor communications from the college and interact with tutors and course leaders as requested.
+All students should monitor communications from the College and interact with tutors and course leaders as requested.

 I would like to continue to wear a face covering in my classes, am I able to?

 Yes, any staff or students who wish to continue to wear a face covering within the classroom, are welcome to do so.

 What happens if I am unwell and unable to attend College?

 We understand sometimes, staff and students may feel unwell, for example with a sore throat or a headache and may need to stay off college.
 During term time, any students or staff who are unwell should report their absence in the usual way by informing their tutor or line manager and seek medical advice through their GP or pharmacist as usual.

 What advice are you giving to staff and students?

 We are following guidance from Public Health England and Department for Education who have detailed information.